How to Find OBD2 Ports in Any Vehicle (Photo Guide)

 3. Feel for the Connector

 Run your fingers along the lower dash and pedal area.
-The connector usually has a plastic frame with 16 tiny pin holes, that’s your guy.
+The connector has a plastic frame with 16 tiny pin holes, and that's your guy.
 If you feel it before you see it, shine the light back to confirm.
-Still no luck?
-You might be dealing with a sneaky one.

 4. Check Behind Small Covers or Flaps

 Some cars hide the port for design reasons.
-Look for small plastic flaps labeled “OBD,” “DLC,” or “Diagnostic.”
+Look for small plastic flaps labelled OBD, DLC, or Diagnostic.
+Gently lift or slide them open, with no force.

 5. Use an OBD Locator App